A Guide to the FAFSA

 Where do I find the FAFSA?

 You can locate and complete your FAFSA on the Web.
 The online FAFSA is faster than the paper form, with financial aid results arriving within 1-2 weeks.
 Doing your application online minimizes errors and automatically skips questions that are not relevant to you.
-You don''t have to be intimidated by all of the information that is requested.
+You don't have to be intimidated by all of the information that is requested.
 The FAFSA is easy to fill out and, in most cases, takes very little time.
-For assistance filling out the FAFSA, click the "Before Beginning the FAFSA" link on the FAFSA website.

 Choose the school(s) you are interested in.